-Twenty-two students participated in this study for class credits in either linguistics or psychology classes.
+Twenty-two students, all of whom were native speakers of English, participated in this study for class credits in either linguistics or psychology classes.
 No participants who participated in the previous three experiments participated in this study.

 Table 4 shows the average d'-values of each consonant pair in Experiment IV.